-All members of the school community are reminded that particularly in the context of social media, it is important to comply with the school policy on Digital images and video and permission is sought before uploading photographs, videos or any other information about other people.
+All members of the school community are reminded that particularly in the context of social media, it is important to comply with the school policy on Digital images and video [this links to the section in this document; provide other link if you have this as a separate document] and permission is sought before uploading photographs, videos or any other information about other people.

-The statements of the Acceptable Use Policies (AUPs) which all members of the school community have signed are also relevant to social media activity, as is the school's Data Protection Policy.
+The statements of the Acceptable Use Policies (AUPs) which all members of the school community have signed are also relevant to social media activity, as is the school's Data Protection Policy. [insert links]